akauppi/GroundLevel-firebase-es/functions/README.md

 ## Centralized logging

-Firebase doesn't have it from the client (would be a good addition), but we can fairly easily implement it using REST APIs.
+Firebase doesn't have it from the client (would be a good addition), but we can fairly easily implement it.